OrangeRectanglePerson/cs6131-assignment1/README.md

-# cs6131-assignment
+# cs6131-assignment1

-This template should help get you started developing with Vue 3 in Vite.
+A foray into web design as part of my school's computer science module.

+Below is the template Vue setup instructions.

 ## Recommended IDE Setup